 Introduction

-Insects are the primary pollinators of most plants, including all families of bees, most aculeate wasps, ants, numerous fly families, various butterflies and moths (lepidopterans), and many beetle families.
+Insects are the primary pollinators of most of the plants. , The pollinating insects include all families of bees, most aculeate wasps, ants, numerous fly families, various families of butterflies and moths (lepidopterans), and many beetle families.
 Insects show an astonishing taxonomic diversity and are abundant in almost all environments across the globe (Nigel et al., 2015).
 Insect pollination is a globally essential ecosystem service, offering substantial economic, aesthetic, and cultural benefits to human society while supporting crucial ecological processes in terrestrial ecosystems.
 Insect pollinators such as bees, butterflies, flies, beetles, and moths are essential for plant reproduction and the overall functioning of ecosystems.
 The diversity of insect pollinators is crucial for effective pollination, enhances genetic variability in plants, fostering adaptation and resilience.
 Additionally, it supports healthy ecosystems by maintaining balance within the food web and increasing environmental stability.

 Several studies have been conducted on different aspects of pollination and insect visitors till date.
 According to the report by Divija et al., (2002), a study on the diversity and foraging behavior of floral visitor assemblages in onion (Allium cepa) revealed that the pollinator community consists of 30 hymenopteran species, 16 dipteran species, 8 lepidopteran species, 4 hemipteran species, and 1 coleopteran species.
 Pandurangan (2003) conducted studies on the rescue and restoration of endemic, rare, and threatened medicinal plants in the Agasthya Malai, Kulamavu, and Wayanad medicinal plant conservation areas of the Western Ghats in Kerala.
 His findings revealed that bees play a significant role in pollinating many of these plants.